citp/privacy-policy-historical/h/hl/hlj/hlj.com.md

 ##
 Use of Data

-HobbyLink Japan, Inc. uses the collected data for various purposes:
+HobbyLink Japan Ltd. uses the collected data for various purposes:

   * To provide and maintain our Service
   * To notify you about changes to our Service